Indicators for Setting Stop losses in Indices Trading

 Some indicators are used for setting stop losses taking away the need for stock traders to perform complex calculations on where to place these stop loss stock trade orders.

-A trading systems trader can also place a stop loss order according to these indicators.
+A systems trader can also place a stop loss order according to these indicators.
 Some technical indicators use mathematical equations to calculate where the order stop loss order should be set so as to provide an optimal exit.
 These indicators can be used as the basis for setting stop loss orders.
-These indicators follow stock trading price action of a indices trading instrument closely and define the boundaries which the trading prices should move along in.
-When the trading price moves outside these boundaries it is therefore best to close the open stock trades because trading price stops moving in that particular direction.
+These indicators follow stock trading price action of a trading instrument closely and define the boundaries which the trading prices should move along in.
+When the price moves outside these boundaries it is therefore best to close the open stock trades because price stops moving in that particular direction.

 Some of the Technical indicators that can be used to set stop loss orders are: